 A circular walk through the Lincolnshire Limewoods where there are ancient woodlands, medieval abbey ruins and a wealth of wildlife and history.
 The walk takes in two woods, Southrey and Scotgrove, and the remains of two abbeys, Tupholme and Bardney.
-The route is shown in red on the drawing.

 8.5 miles (13.5 kilometres)

 War Memorial at the junction of Silver Street, Horncastle Road and Church Lane.

 - Walk down Church Lane, opposite the war memorial, past St Lawrence’s church.
 As the road bends sharp right, turn left along the public footpath.
 Follow the path behind a row of houses to a junction with a bridleway.